Building for Riftbound Vendetta

-Riftbound: Vendetta (out 31 July 2026) is still being spoiled card-by-card, so nobody has a solved metagame yet.
-But the confirmed mechanics, champions and domain pairings already point clearly toward the kinds of decks that will define the early set.
-Here's how to think about building for Vendetta — and what to watch as more cards drop.
+All 166 Riftbound: Vendetta cards are out — the set released worldwide on 31 July 2026.
+There's still no solved metagame (that only comes from a real, settled tournament scene), but the confirmed mechanics, champions and domain pairings already point clearly toward the decks that will define the early set — and you can start acquiring the pieces today instead of waiting for launch day.
+Here's how to think about building for Vendetta right now.

 Start with the new domain pairings